actoron/jadex/docs/tutorials/bpmn/03 Basic Processes.md

 Finally, you probably want to see that the process is really executed, when you click the start button.
 This can be achieved by changing the task in the process to print some text to the console.
 Open the diagram in the BPMN editor (if not already open) and add a 'Task' element.
 Selecting the task will show its properties in three tabs (Task, Properties, Parameters) in the lower area:

 - **Task:** In the task view you can enter the Java class that should be executed when the task is invoked.
 Below the classname usage information of the task is presented including a description and the used parameters.
 - **Properties:** Properties are settings that are directly related to the BPMN element, e.g. a time duration for a timer event.
-Thus, all BPMN elements of the same type expose the same properties.Â
+Thus, all BPMN elements of the same type expose the same properties.
 - **Parameters:** Input and output parameters for the activity.

 Jadex provides some ready-to-use task implementations, which can be choosen from the drop-down list.